 Licenses must be renewed annually in most cases, but some licenses have biennial or other renewal terms.

-Firms that provide insurance related services but do not have ownership of the policies themselves are also required to be licensed.
-Examples of these firms include insurance producers, adjusters, managing general agencies, title insurance agencies, limited lines producers, and others.
+Firms that provide insurance-related services but do not have ownership of the policies themselves are also required to be licensed.
+Examples of these firms include:

-State level departments of insurance oversee licensing and regulation, although many states encourage firms to go through a third party to apply for a license.
-Applications vary based on the service offerings and lines of authority a business covers, and businesses that provide multiple services may need to hold more than one license.
+State-level insurance departments oversee licensing and regulation.
+However, many states encourage firms to apply for a license through a third party.
+Applications vary based on the service offerings and lines of authority a business covers.
+Companies that provide multiple services may need to hold more than one license.

 Applications commonly require name approval, proof of incorporation, a list of officers, and sometimes a surety bond.
-States also require businesses to designate an agent in charge on the application.
-The agent in charge is a licensed individual responsible for the legal compliance of the business and employees, and agents must be licensed in the same lines of authority that the firm is licensed to provide.
+States also require businesses to designate an agent in charge of the application.
+The agent in charge is a licensed individual responsible for the legal compliance of the business and employees.
+Agents must be licensed in the same lines of authority that the firm is licensed to provide.

 Adjuster - A person or firm that is paid to adjust, investigate, and negotiate claim settlements.
 There are 3 categories of adjusters: company, independent, and public.
 Company adjusters work for insurance companies and investigate claims on behalf of the company.
 Independent adjusters investigate claims on a contractual basis for insurance companies.
 Public adjusters investigate claims on behalf of claimants, usually to determine the amount of money that can be claimed.